-A home is more than four walls, some flooring and a roof; it is a place to nurture growth, to raise a family, and to find peace of mind.
-Everyone, no matter what their financial situation, is deserving of a clean, safe and beautiful place to live.
+A home is more than four walls, some flooring and a roof.
+It is a place to nurture growth, to raise a family, and to find peace of mind.
+Everyone, no matter their financial situation, is deserving of a clean, safe, and beautiful place to live.

-The Housing Division provides residents of low-income to moderate-income with the additional help they may need when doing things like buying their first home or making repairs to their existing homes and implementing the benefits of green building practices.
+The Housing Division provides residents of low-income to moderate-income with the additional help they may need when buying their first home or making repairs to their existing homes or implementing the benefits of green-building practices.

-The Housing Division works closely with other agencies to facilitate the production and preservation of affordable housing, assisting in the development of suitable living environments, and expanding economic opportunities to eligible families by providing them with financial assistance loans.
+The Housing Division works closely with other agencies on the production and preservation of affordable housing, to assist in the development of suitable living environments, and to expand economic opportunities to eligible families through financial assistance loans.

 Consolidated Plans / Action Plans

 - AB 987 Affordable Housing Database